 - Chop the veg & apple.
 Roughly chop the lettuce and parsley, and cut the apple, parsnip and cauliflower in a small dice.

 - Whisk together the dressing.
 Put the oil, lemon, garlic, sumac and a little salt & pepper in a small bowl & whisk.

 - Put everything in a bowl, drizzle over the dressing, mix and serve.

 See how it comes together in this short video:

 Most can be done in advance as well, if that suits your schedule.
 The only thing is don’t add the toasted pita in to the salad until you are about to serve as it will probably go soggy.

-Winter fattoush is a great way to start a meal or go alongside other dishes of the region.
-Why not pack a box of it for a tasty lunch.
+Winter fattoush is a great way to start a meal or as a side.
+Or why not pack a box of it for a tasty lunch?
 Whenever you have it, it’s definitely one to try.
 Plenty of crunch, a zingy dressing.
 You’ll be back for more.